Édgar Benítez

-Édgar Milciades Benítez Santander (/es/; born 8 November 1987), nicknamed Pájaro (/es/; bird), is a Paraguayan footballer who plays as a midfielder for Rubio Ñu.
+Édgar Milciades Benítez Santander (/es/; born 8 November 1987), nicknamed Pájaro (/es/; bird), is a Paraguayan footballer who plays as a midfielder.
 He also holds Mexican citizenship.
 A Paraguayan international on 56 occasions since 2008, he represented his country at the FIFA World Cup 2010 and two Copa América tournaments.
 In 2006, he won the Milk Cup with Paraguay's under-20 team.

 Career

 Club

 Benítez started his career in Club 12 de Octubre of Itaugua before moving to Libertad in 2005, where he won the Paraguayan 1st division tournament although he mostly played as a substitute.
 In 2008, he was signed by Sol de América and quickly established himself in the club, being one of the team's top goalscorers.

 On 1 December 2008, it was announced that Benítez will play in the Mexican League for Pachuca CF. He made his debut with C.F.
 Pachuca on 2 January in the Interliga 2009, scoring his first goal with the club in the 4–0 win over Tecos UAG.
 He would end the tournament as the top goalscorer with 4 goals in 4 games, helping Pachuca obtain a spot in the qualifying round for the Copa Libertadores 2009.

 Since 2009 he wasn't considered as a starter for Pachuca.
 He is mainly used as a substitute for every match.
 He has participated constantly in Pachuca's matches in Bicentenario 2010.
 On 20 February 2010 he started a match against Chiapas.
 He scored twice in this game and Pachuca secured a 2–2.
 In June, 2015, Queretaro announced that Benítez would play for them for the upcoming season.